jialeishen/CONTAM-ANT/ANT Revision History.md

 # ANT Revision History
 The history of major enhancements and fixes to ANT is provided below.

+## Version 0.1.1
+*Release Date: October 31, 2023*

+Updates:
+ - The result component can output temperature, pressure and air density data.
+Set the "_element" input of the result component to text "temperature", "pressure", or "density" to enable the function.

 ## Version 0.1.0
 *Release Date: October 30, 2023*